HOW DO I WORK?

 Can you hack today’s musea system?
 Yes, you can.
 Or at least, I think you can.
 Let me introduce you to Depot Rotterdam.
 It’s a part of the Museum Boijmans van Beuningen, a contemporary art museum.
-The Depot is the warehouse for their art, their archive, a conservators Walhalla.
+The Depot is the repository for their art, their archive, a conservators Walhalla.
 And the good news?
 It is open to the public.

 It welcomes you with zig-zag open staircases, glass vitrines, and big window frames.
 Under guidance, you can visit the special temperature rooms.
 Big spaces, filled with art, stored in racks, piled above each other, like a warehouse.
 Not curated by themes, or any urgent societal topics.
 But stored by the conditions the arts need to be preserved, or stored based on size, format and material.
 The artworks are placed behind thick walls, with now and then a window to reveal the storage space.
 Sometimes the artwork is visibly shining on a rack, sometimes they are stored in blind wooden crates.
 To not become a window shopper, but actually have a look within the storage space, you can take a guided tour.
-I took a guided tour with a small group, and we were all looking at a closed, wooden crate.
-Nothing more to see than the outside, not a hint of the piece that lies within.
+I took a tour with a small group, and we were guided to a closed, wooden crate.
+Nothing more to see than the outside, not a small hint of the piece that lies within.
+The guide told us about the piece what was inside; what it looked like, how precious it was, and how it was acquired.
 As we only saw a wooden box, we had to do it with our imagination.
-The guide told us about the piece what was inside; what it looked like, how precious it was, and how it was acquired.
 We were bewitched, could only glance, our mouths slightly open.
 Yes, it felt like the story of The Emperor’s New Clothes, but then better.